avertj/Modelio3WorkspaceGenOCL-G235/README.md

                 attributes = c.ownedAttribute
                 print '<h2> %s <\h2>' % c.name
-                print 'The class %s has %i attributes: <ul>' % (c.name, len(attributes)) for a in attributes
+                print 'The class %s has %i attributes: <ul>' % (c.name, len(attributes)) for a in attributes:
                    print '<li> %s : %s </li>' % (a.name, a.type.name )
                 print '</ul>'

 7. You may get an error message like the following one (displayed in red) '... line 1 ...
 SyntaxError: mismatched input '  ' expecting EOF'.
     If so this is due to some extra spaces in the copy paste.
     Python is based on the indentation to represent block, so if there are some spaces before the first line (for c ...) the interpreter